huixian16/tea-cozy/README.md

 - It is convenient to use flexbox to position an object
 - Bootstrap (https://getbootstrap.com/) is a framework that is also based on flexbox

+## Possible future edits
+- Implementing Grid as a structure

 ## Reference
 Design spec and images used are from Codecademy (https://www.codecademy.com/)